tapis-project/tms_provider/README.md

 ```bash
 nix run .#docs-serve
 ```
 and change the values of the options in the file `nix/config.nix`.
+After changing the config, ensure you run `nix build`.

 ## Adding a list of resources